 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

-This easy white chicken chili recipe is even better the next day like my Classic Chili Recipe.
+This easy white chicken chili recipe is even better the next day like my Classic Chili Recipe or this Easy Chili Recipe.
 The flavors blend so well together, loaded with all your favorite toppings.
 Served with a side of my Honey Cornbread.

 Why this recipe works

 It's the perfect way to use leftover chicken or grab a rotisserie from the grocery store making this a quick and easy dinner the whole family will love.
 It's made in one pot like my Potato Soup and my Chicken Tortilla Soup making clean-up a breeze!

 - Chicken: Chicken thighs or shredded chicken breasts work great.
 Or grab a rotisserie chicken.

 - Corn: Fresh corn, frozen or canned works fine.